This blog is the second of four covering my Fishing Adventure in a Canyon in Namibia. For the first blog in the series, click here.

 Sunset in the Canyon

-After walking for another hour and a half we arrived at one of the marked campsites just in time before the sunset.
+After walking for another hour and a half we arrived at one of the marked campsites just in time before the sunset on our Fishing Adventure in a Canyon.
 We had walked through the canyon with the setting sun bouncing off the tops of the gorge and Anna took some great panoramas.
 We had decided to take it in turns to take photos because we were not too sure about our portable charger, for some reason it wasn’t working very efficiently.

 Taken by Anna McGinn